jakubkazimierczak/ct8_refresh/README.md

 ## First use
 ### Adding users
+**Note: Your account must be registered in CT8.pl before continuing.
+This script doesn't create accounts for you!**

 First you have to add user that you want to sign-in automatically:
 ```
 ct8_refresh user --add your_username